Join the RHS today and support our charitable work

 'Compactum' is a compact medium-sized deciduous shrub with 3- to 5-lobed leaves turning purplish-pink in autumn.
 Flat heads of small fertile flowers in early summer, surrounded by creamy-white sterile ones, and followed by bright red berries

-Toxicity The fruit can cause a mild stomach upset if ingested
+Toxicity The fruit can cause a mild stomach upset if ingested.
+Wear gloves and wash hands after handling

 All ratings refer to the UK growing conditions unless otherwise stated.
 Minimum temperature ranges (in degrees C) are shown in brackets